The openSUSE Marks

 Distributing openSUSE With Modifications

 You may distribute openSUSE with modifications.
-Such distributions can be created via SUSE Studio, KIWI, or the openSUSE Build Service, or via your own build process.
+Such distributions can be created via KIWI, the openSUSE Build Service or via your own build process.

 In making such a distribution, you must remove all trademark uses of the openSUSE Marks from the version of openSUSE you are modifying.
 You may, if you wish, combine your own trademark with one of the following openSUSE Mark tag-lines (or its equivalent): "Based on openSUSE"; "Powered by openSUSE"; "Derived from openSUSE"; "Uses openSUSE"; "Built on openSUSE"; or "Built from openSUSE".